jiaruling/docs/docs/tools/ansible/inventory.md

       "msg": "Using a SSH password instead of a key is not possible because Host Key checking is enabled and sshpass does not support this.
 Please add this host's fingerprint to your known_hosts file to manage this host."
   }
   # ansible-controller 通过密码登录的方式，先登录 ansible-node1 和 ansbible-node2
-  ## 登录 ansible-node1
   [vagrant@ansible-controller inventory]$ ssh vagrant@ansible-node1
-  The authenticity of host 'ansible-node1 (172.27.123.226)' can\'t be established.
-  ECDSA key fingerprint is SHA256:3103jaP5o6vgukdMZ8O3EHjMeA+hpoTSteyStUfjinA.
-  ECDSA key fingerprint is MD5:5d:0a:cd:aa:fd:a0:cd:4d:d3:f9:64:9b:33:f6:47:ea.
-  Are you sure you want to continue connecting (yes/no)? yes
-  Warning: Permanently added 'ansible-node1,172.27.123.226' (ECDSA) to the list of known hosts. vagrant@ansible-node1\'s password:
-  Last login: Thu Nov 17 07:33:16 2022 from 172.27.112.1
-  [vagrant@ansible-node1 ~]$ exit
-  logout
-  Connection to ansible-node1 closed.
-  ## 登录 ansible-node1

   [vagrant@ansible-controller inventory]$ ssh vagrant@ansible-node2
-  The authenticity of host 'ansible-node2 (172.27.116.221)' can\'t be established.
-  ECDSA key fingerprint is SHA256:gHukUvvvNV0XqH96YAJ0lIpyBsexCIsVCeRs6oaRRC4.
-  ECDSA key fingerprint is MD5:ef:88:5a:96:42:9f:eb:af:43:d1:a7:1e:d8:56:a9:b4.
-  Are you sure you want to continue connecting (yes/no)? yes
-  Warning: Permanently added 'ansible-node2,172.27.116.221' (ECDSA) to the list of known hosts. vagrant@ansible-node2\'s password:
-  Last login: Thu Nov 17 07:40:10 2022 from 172.27.112.1
-  [vagrant@ansible-node2 ~]$ exit
-  logout
-  Connection to ansible-node2 closed.

   # 再次执行 ansible ping 操作
   [vagrant@ansible-controller inventory]$ ansible all -m ping -i inventory.ini # ping 所有的节点
   ## 执行成功